 Instructions

 - Turn to medium heat and push veggies off to one side of the skillet and add the eggs (you can whisk the eggs first or crack them directly into the pan- you may want to add some more oil to this side of the pan to avoid sticking).
 Scramble eggs.
-Once eggs are fully cooked, mix them in with the veggies.
+Once eggs are fully cooked, mix them in with the veggies.2 eggs

 - Taste and add more coconut aminos and/or salt if desired.
 Serve immediately and enjoy!